Collection of ancient and modern Roman Symbols

 the Greek minotaur

 The Minotaur In Greek mythology, the Minotaur was a creature that was part man and part bull.
-It dwelt at the center of the Labyrinth, an elaborate maze-like construction built for King Minos of Crete and designed by the architect Daedalus and his son Icarus who were ordered to build it to hold the Minotaur.
+It dwelt at the center of the Labyrinth, which was an elaborate maze-like construction built for King Minos of Crete and designed by the architect Daedalus and his son Icarus who were ordered to build it to hold the Minotaur.
 The historical site of Knossos is usually identified as the site of the labyrinth.
 Theseus eventually killed the Minotaur.”Minotaur” is Greek for “Bull of Minos.”
 The bull was known in Crete as Asterion, a name shared with Minos’s foster father.

 labrys